Skip to main content

 Summary

-Team scopeMulti-tenant SaaS where flags apply to whole organizations
+Team scopeMulti-tenant SaaS

-FeatureResolved eventAccurate A/B variant attribution
+FeatureResolved eventAccurate collection of A/B test results

-Laravel Pennant Guide
+Laravel Pennant guide

-Last modified on May 19, 2026
+Last modified on July 13, 2026